github/developer.github.com/content/guides/getting-started.md

 }
 </pre>

-If you enabled 2FA with a mobile application, then you can get an OTP code from that application on your phone.
-If you enabled 2FA with text messages, then you'll get an SMS with your OTP code after making a request to an API endpoint which requires such an OTP code.
+To get an OTP code, use the one-time password application on your phone.

-Because these OTP codes expire quickly, an easier workaround is to create and use a Personal token for authentication.
+However, because these OTP codes expire quickly, an easier workaround is to create and use a Personal token for authentication.
 See the [OAuth section][oauth section] below for more information.

+If you enabled 2FA with text messages (SMS), you'll need to create an OAuth token and use [OAuth authentication][oauth section] instead of Basic Authentication.

 ### Get your own user profile